Hello Foodie Friends!

 If you have been following us on Mondays, you know we travel “virtually” to a state and share fun facts, travel tips, and foodie finds.
-Most Mondays I have a sample of something I whipped up to replicate a food on my list.
+Because most Mondays I have a sample of something I whipped up to replicate a food on my list.
 Today was no exception!

-I decided I wasn’t in the mood to make a pie, so I went the easier route and did a crisp.
+I decided I wasn’t in the mood to make a pie, but I went the easier route and did a crisp.

 It took about 15 mins to prep, and 25 minutes to bake.
 Warm and fresh from the oven is the best way to serve this dessert.
 Add a dollop of whipped cream or a scoop of ice cream for an extra indulgent treat!

-Make sure you follow us and enter our fall foliage photo contest Facebook.
+Make sure you follow us and enter our fall foliage photo contest on Facebook.
 We want to see your leaf pics!
-Post them, tag us, send us your pics via messenger, email or text (if we are real world friends!).
+Post them, tag us, send us your pics via messenger, email, or text (if we are real-world friends!).